microsoft/vscode-docs/release-notes/latest.md

 ### Conditional Breakpoints

 We now support setting conditional breakpoints that are hit only when the specified condition is `true`.
-Please note, the  underlying debug target, such as Node.js, must support support conditional breakpoints for this feature to work.
+Please note, the  underlying debug target, such as Node.js, must support conditional breakpoints for this feature to work.

 ![conditional breakpoints](images/January/conditional-breakpoints.png)

 ### Changed Variable Indication

-We now indicate in the Debug viewlet which variables have changed values between step events.
+We now indicate in the Debug and Watch views which variables have changed values between step events.

 ![variables change](images/January/variables-change.png)